grafana/writers-toolkit/docs/sources/structure/topic-types/scenario/index.md

   - Context: What you observe and why it matters.
   - Actions: What to try first.
 Link to tasks for steps and to concepts for background.
 Keep inline steps minimal.
   - Decision: What to conclude or choose based on evidence.
-  - Principle (optional): The transferable idea, such as "start with symptom → scope → isolate source."
+  - Principle (optional): The underlying takeaway or method you can apply to other problems, such as "begin with the alert signal, check dashboards for trends, and drill into logs or traces to confirm the root cause".

 - Verify outcomes: Describe what "good" looks like and how to tell you're done.
 For example, "p95 latency returns under target and the alert clears."